setouchi-h/cc-marketplace/README.md

 ### Overview

 The statusline plugin installs a customizable status line script that displays rich information about your Claude Code session.
-It shows the current git branch, AI model, session cost, duration, changed lines, and an inspiring programming quote.
+It shows the current git branch, AI model, session cost, duration, changed lines, and optionally a quote.

 ### What It Displays